yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* May 2025: One tutorial and one survey paper accepted by KDD 2025.
-* May 2025: Two papers accepted by ICML.
+* May 2025: Two papers accepted by ICML 2025.
 * Jan.
 2025: FYAP grant awarded.
 I appreciate the generous support from FSU.
 * Jan.
-2025: Two papers accepted by ICLR.
+2025: Two papers accepted by ICLR 2025.
 * Dec.
 2024: We released `Political-LLM`, a comprehensive guidebook outlining the recent advances in the interdisciplinary area of political science and LLMs.
 Check our [paper](https://arxiv.org/abs/2412.06864) and [online resources](http://political-llm.org)!
 * Dec.
-2024: Two papers accepted by AAAI.
+2024: Two papers accepted by AAAI 2025.
 * Nov.
 2024: Received The Collaborative Grant between Computer Science and Psychology.
 I appreciate the generous support from the Department of Computer Science and Department of Psychology at FSU.
 * Oct.
 2024: One paper accepted by TMLR.
 * Oct.
 2024: One paper accepted by BigData.